Safe Voting Tips for Survivors

 Depending on a survivor’s state or territory, their voter registration records may be considered public records, even if they include personally identifying information like names and home addresses.
 This can be especially concerning for survivors who are concerned an abuser would choose to use this information in order to find, stalk, or further harm them.

 All states allow some form of access to voter registration records.
 However, several states allow personal information to be withheld if it’s specifically designated as confidential, and many states have Address Confidentiality Programs (ACPs) to provide some privacy and protection of voter records.
-For a detailed list of states’ ACPs, check out this chart compiled by our Safety Net team.
+Learn more from our Safety Net team.